Special educational needs and disability (SEND)

 What sort of expertise for supporting children and young people with SEND do you currently have in school?
 How do you ensure that the expertise and training of staff to support children and young people with SEND is current?
 How do you access and secure further specialist expertise?

 An audit is done to see where the training needs are.
 This is a mixture of in school training and external training.
-There is weekly CPD for staff.
-We are linked to Fairfield Special School where we are able to access their specialist training.
+There is weekly CPD for staff covering a range of areas linked to SEND, particularly linked to the recent SEND Ranges, as published by West Northamptonshire Council.

 As a school we may need specialist support for your child.
 If we feel that the involvement of another agency would be beneficial to help with your child’s needs, you will be informed and asked to give your consent.